AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/setup/api-reference.md

 | `owner`  | The owner of this repository                                                             | <code>Required</code> |
 | `name`   | The name of this repository                                                              | <code>Required</code> |

-For example, the repository `https://github.com/trunk-io/jenkins-plugin` would be&#x20;
+For example, the repository `https://github.com/trunk-io/jenkins-plugin` would be

 ```json
 {